nationalarchives/a-b-testing/README.md

 # A/B Testing Experiments

-## Purpose

-Provides simple sandbox for exploring variant testing in Google Optimize.
+This repository provides a simple sandbox for exploring variant testing in Google Optimize and describes some options for how we might use it.

 ## What's being explored